FAQs – USEFUL INFORMATION FOR EVERYONE

 Fire: Every camping area is equipped with a bucket of water.
 Please don’t let your children empty this.
 Please ensure you also have water available by any cooking equipment.
 If you are sleeping in one of the buildings, please make sure you know your escape route(s).

 Food: Most delegates will bring supplies with them and self-cater by their tents or order meals from the catering team.
 The café will have cold food and drinks.
 There are supermarkets in local towns which will be indicated.
 For directions see the notice-board at Information.
-If you are a team member qualifying for meals or you have ordered meals then they will be served in the dining room at the times indicated.
+If you are a team member qualifying for meals or you have ordered meals then they will be served in the dining tent at the times indicated.
 Only those with correct identification will be able to enter the dining queue.
 More information about food can be found here.

 Cups for Café: In order to save on paper cups we ask you to bring your own cups if you can for your coffee/tea/hot chocolate purchases from the café.

-Mobile phone reception is moderate over the whole site.
+Mobile phone reception is weak over the whole site.
 Stewards are using public band walkie-talkies – if your family uses these too please come to Information and arrange a band which you can use so as not to interfere with emergency communication.

 Name Badges: Available from Registration on arrival day by the Stewards area.
 You can buy a LifeStream lanyard for €1 there.
 Please wear your name badge where it can be seen at all times and when leaving and entering the site.
 Name badges will be checked upon entry to every venue.
 If you lose it go to Information and get another for €2.
 If you find one take it to Information.

 Night Time Quiet: In the camping areas please be as quiet as you can after 9 pm.
-There are socialising areas around the campfire and café.
+There are socialising areas around the café.
 All delegates are requested to return to their camp-site by 11 pm and to please be quiet after 10pm so that others can sleep.
 We would be grateful if parents/guardians could help in reminding children of this curfew.

 Pets: There are no pets allowed on site except aid/guide dogs.